hg8/foosduino/README.md

-# Grep prices/m2 from MA
+# Fussduino

-An automatic football table score counter using Arduino using Motion detector.
+An automatic football table score counter using Arduino using Motion detector. :soccer: :guardsman:

 ## Todo